CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

 First you need to perform Xen installation and install DRAKVUF engine itself.
 Official DRAKVUF installation instruction can be found on https://drakvuf.com/

+The easiest way is to use prebuilt .deb Xen and Drakvuf packages from `https://github.com/tklengyel/drakvuf-builds/releases <https://github.com/tklengyel/drakvuf-builds/releases>`_

+**Step 1. alternative: Installation of Xen Hypervisor and DRAKVUF engine from sources**

 It's recommended to build components from sources to include latest patches that may be crucial for the stability of the system.

 * Xen 4.19.2 sources: `https://downloads.xenproject.org/release/xen/4.19.2/ <https://downloads.xenproject.org/release/xen/4.19.2/>`_